 While there is a range of definitions for this, a useful one is that the term describes policies and programs that promote the representation and participation of different groups of individuals, including people of different ages, races and ethnicities, abilities and disabilities, genders, religions, cultures and sexual orientations.
 This also covers people with diverse backgrounds, experiences, skills and expertise.
 A wide variety of HR regulations cover this area, and there are also pressure groups for specific causes, such as more women on boards, which can be fairly high profile in the media.

 Good labour relations within a company can indicate that the organisation is a good place to work.
 Ways to measure this can range from looking at how management engages with unions to how employees talk about the companies on social media and websites such as GlassDoor.
-In managing labour relations, companies must abide by existing legislation and regulation that governs this area, and it's a good idea to adopt best practices developed by the industry too.
+In managing labour relations, companies must abide by existing legislation and regulations that govern this area, and it's a good idea to adopt best practices developed by the industry, too.

 External

-Products sold by companies must be safe for consumers to use.
-For companies, this can mean managing third-party risks and having strict quality controls on their own processes.
-For some products, specific safety rules may apply, and in financial services, there are increasingly stringent rules about product governance and marketing to consumers in some countries.
+Companies must ensure that their products are safe for consumers to use.
+This can mean managing third-party risks and having strict quality controls on their own processes.
+Specific safety rules may apply to some products, and in financial services, there are increasingly stringent rules about product governance and marketing to consumers in some countries. - Data privacy

 While careful management of personal and sensitive data by companies is good practice, many jurisdictions now have specific data privacy laws – such as the EU's General Data Protection Regulation (GDPR) – and more are coming into force.

 Compliance teams need to understand the specific legislation and regulation that applies to their company in these areas.
-Today many companies will wish to go beyond compliance to have an even more robust approach to social issues.
+Today, many companies wish to go beyond compliance and have an even more robust approach to social issues.
 However, it's important to ensure full compliance first.

 3. How does ESG's social element impact firms?